yutannihilation/K9/cran-comments.md

 * This is a new release.
 * The package name was changed from K9 to datadogr in response to the CRAN maintainer's review.
+* Fixed a broken link in response to the CRAN maintainer's review.

 ## Reverse dependencies